cdio/caio/doc/usage.md

 D64 files are not supported yet.

-For more information please see the *--8* command line option.
+For more information see the `--8` command line option.